Skip to main content

 “Moreover, he said that a true antiwar work revealed that ‘modern war destroys human character.’
 Mr. Jones said that the dehumanizing institutions of war symbolized the corrupting tendency of contemporary institutions.”

-And you certainly see all these ideas on display in From Here to Eternity, even if the book itself is anything but a breezy read.
+And the book goes to incredible lengths to explore these ideas.
 At nearly 900 pages, there’s a lot of stuffing between the book’s narrative turn-points.
 The good news is that means very few plotlines needed to be dropped when adapting the book into film, fewer I’d say than your standard Harry Potter book.
 The book has some extra background for some of the characters, a few third-tier characters whose contributions are easily truncated or dropped, Prewitt does a stint in the stockade, but otherwise the story itself makes the jump to film with impressive retention.
 Some of the dialogue even translates word-for-word.

 The biggest obstacle this movie faced in adaptation was not the length of the book on which it was based.
 Not by a longshot.